 Knowledge about Coaching and Mentoring

 Each of the above-mentioned sections is a separate whole and contains exhaustive knowledge of the selected area of Coaching or Mentoring.
-The information on Coaching and Mentoring presented there is based on proven sources of information, refer to standards set by the world's leading Coaching and Mentoring organizations, as well as include links to relevant websites, reports, research results, and books.
+The information on Coaching and Mentoring presented there is based on proven sources of information, refer to standards set by the world's leading Coaching and Mentoring organizations, as well as includes links to relevant websites, reports, research results, and books.

 Explanation of available Types of Coaching

 A precise description of the most popular Coaching Models and the differences between them

 Comprehensive tips on what to look for when selecting a Coach

 Summary of the benefits of Coaching, both Business Coaching and Life Coaching

 A list of the most dangerous Coaching Errors with a commentary

 Differences between managers unconsciously focused on quick problem solving and managers using business coaching

 A set of articles describing the History and Development of Coaching, including biographies of such significant figures as Tim Gallwey, Sir John Whitmore or prof. David Clutterbuck.